October 11, 2023

 These types of word-of-mouth marketing strategies can be easier to track than organic ones, but they require more effort from your team.

-How to implement word-of-mouth marketing (with examples of brands doing it well!)
+How to implement word-of-mouth marketing (with examples)

 Now that you know how word-of-mouth marketing works, here’s six ways you can use it to increase engagement and boost sales.